YangNobody12/pylocalvoice/INSTALL.md

 ### Python Packages

-pyhmong has **no external dependencies** for core functionality!
+pylocalvoice has **no external dependencies** for core functionality!
 It uses only Python's standard library.

 ## Installation Methods